alifcapital/EventBus.RabbitMQ/README.md

 #### Step 1: Create a Personal Access Token (PAT)

-You will need a **Personal Access Token (PAT)** to authenticate and access the package.
-Follow GitHub's official guide to generate a PAT with the required scopes: [Creating a personal access token (classic)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

-Make sure your PAT includes the following scope:
-- `read:packages`

 You need a GitHub [**Personal Access Token (PAT)**](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to authenticate and pull packages from GitHub Packages.
 To create one:

 1. Go to your GitHub account.